nexgenenglish/changelog/etest.md

 - [ET-500](https://dyned.myjetbrains.com/youtrack/issue/ET-500) Translate from English to Turkish - Message after taking Assessment Test.

 ## [2.10.15] on May 22nd, 2023
+- [ET-486](https://dyned.myjetbrains.com/youtrack/issue/ET-486) DE student report there is no sound for some questions when they do ept in DE app.
 - [ET-496](https://dyned.myjetbrains.com/youtrack/issue/ET-496) Fixing issue for some quesitons that cannot be played normally on iPhone 12 pro，ios16.3.1 using DE app.

 ## [2.10.14] on May 5th, 2023